Extraordinary Ministers of Holy Communion

 Spirituality and Formation

-- Extraordinary Ministers are commissioned by the Diocese after attending a Diocesan sponsored workshop given at various locations throughout the Diocese.
+- Extraordinary Ministers are commissioned by the Diocese after attending an approved workshop given at the parish or at various locations throughout the Diocese.
 This applies to new ministers as well as to Eucharistic Ministers commissioned in another Diocese.
 After training the Extraordinary Minister is “commissioned” for a 4 year term.

 - A commissioned Extraordinary Minister then receives a brief training and orientation at St. Edmond’s.